 XS has been a staple in Las Vegas nightlife.
 It’s been consistently ranked as one of the top club destinations in the world.
 What’s the strategy you executed to achieve such results and how do you go about adapting that strategy to keep XS on top?

 We adapt and evolve constantly and that helps us stay ahead of everybody else.
 We are cutting edge.
 For example, we were the first ones to have a club with a pool involved.
 It’s 40,000 square feet and we have a great space being inside the Wynn.
 It’s very functional and built with quality.
 We were the first ones to go full force with the celebrity DJs.
 Everybody else dabbled.
-We booked Tiesto, DeadMau5, Skrillex, and Calvin Harris.
+We booked Tiesto, DeadMau5, and Skrillex.
 We committed to it.

 For us, and for me it’s a lifestyle, it’s not just a job, it’s a culture.
 Everything I do evolves around nightclubs, all my friends, everything that I think about, my vacations.
 Everything is about what’s next.
 How do I make a better club?
 When I go on vacation I’m looking at different bottle services, or gimmicks, or things that make a nightclub function.
 Most importantly what people like.
 When they say something to me, I have no ego, and take criticism and when people say something I try to fix or adapt.
 Steve Wynn is a driving force of perfection.
 Then the most important thing is that I have a great team around me.
 From the president of the hotel, to Sean Christie, to my personal team: from General managers, DJ bookers, the marketing team and my PR person, Erika.